What is NanoCore malware?

 Distributed on its own website with 24/7 technical support for just $25 with all official plugins included, the malware can also be downloaded from hacking forums where its "cracked" version has been leaked multiple times, making it an extremely accessible trojan to set up and use.
-Unfortunately, accessibility and ease-of-use of NanoCore are still contributing to it’s growing popularity.
+Unfortunately, the accessibility and ease-of-use of NanoCore are still contributing to it’s growing popularity.
 It’s not completely certain whether the malware was being developed as a commercial program for institutions, or the creator had a goal to create malicious software from the beginning, Regardless, NanoCore author, Taylor Huddleston was tracked down and arrested by the FBI.

 General description of NanoCore

 NanoCore’s first beta appeared in 2013.
 The latest version of the malware is being openly sold on its own website NANOCORE_dot_io.
 Unfortunately, this helped ensure the high popularity of the malware.
 Today NanoCore RAT targets victims worldwide.
 However, the majority of attacks are taking place in the US.